 Occasionally, Paws’itive Teams feels that a dog we have been preparing for service dog work isn’t suitable to be placed with someone with limited mobility, yet would do well in a work environment under the guidance of an able-bodied professional.
 Our Facility Dogs receive two years of intensive training with one of our service dog trainers and are skilled at maintaining a calm manner in all situations.
 The dog is adaptable and used to interacting with a variety of people, including those with physical and/or developmental disabilities.
 The Facility Dog will live in the home of the professional after certification and go to work with that person.
 Prior to certification, Paws’itive Teams works closely with the professional for approximately two months, conducting customized dog handling sessions, including numerous sessions at the facility itself.

 If you feel you are qualified and able to use a dog effectively to accomplish work-related goals and can obtain permission from your supervisor, we invite you to submit a Facility Dog Inquiry Form.
 Click here to fill out Facility Dog Inquiry Form.
 After receipt of the form, our Applicant Coordinator will contact you for additional information.

-Also, check out Sereja, our therapy dog, in action by clicking here.
+Also, check out Sejera, one of our facility dogs, in action by clicking here.